 -

 Automation greatly reduces human error, improving data consistency.
-That often leads to less duplication of invoices, fewer billing disputes, and less happier customers.
+That often leads to less duplication of invoices, fewer billing disputes—and happier auditors.

 -